 The pill causes an increase in thyroid binding globulin, which binds your free thyroid hormone.
 While some studies have stated the pill actually increases thyroid hormone, it is a basic misunderstanding of thyroid physiology that has created so much confusion.
 Let me break it down.

 You use FREE thyroid hormone.
-That’s all your cells can use.
+That's all your cells can use.
 If you bind all that free hormone then what you have is an elevation of TOTAL thyroid hormone.
-So, if you’re only looking at total thyroid hormone then it would appear the pill does increase thyroid hormone.
-But you CAN’T use it!
+So, if you're only looking at total thyroid hormone then it would appear the pill does increase thyroid hormone.
+But you CAN'T use it!
 So sure, it may look like thyroid hormone is up, but what you need to feel happy, fully of energy and maintain your mood is unavailable.
+This can also lead to a thyroid headache.
 I take a deeper dive into The Pill-Thyroid Connection here.